rvencharla/rvencharla_portfolio/resume.md

 layout: page
 ---

-## Cool Resume
+## Resume Download

-Just fork this [repository](https://github.com/niklasbuschmann/contrast) and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done.
+[download](https://google.com) and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done.

-## Features
+## Education

- - supports dark mode on macOS Mojave
- - optional sidebar
- - MathJax support
- - no external ressources
- - included archive page
- - supports pagination
- - feed generation
- - responsive
- - syntax highlighting
- - supports comments via [disqus](https://disqus.com/) or [isso](http://posativ.org/isso/)
+University of Illinois at Urbana-Champaign, Champaign, IL Bachelor of Science in Computer Science, Minor in Finance
+Honors: Dean’s List | GPA: 3.87

 ## Based on